From Pilot to Portfolio: Scaling Circular Packaging

 Viral gene therapies impose some of the strictest demands on delivery systems.
 AAV vectors are sensitive to shear forces, turbulence, surface adsorption, and pressure changes, and maintaining capsid integrity throughout preparation and infusion is critical.
 Delivery systems must include ultra-smooth internal surfaces, gentle and stable low flow rates, inert materials, and high-precision targeting of deep structures.

-In these cases, the delivery device becomes an integral component
+In these cases, the delivery device becomes an integral component of the therapeutic product.

 Device Engineering as a Core Component of Drug Development